tak1n/ruby-learn/functional/README.md

 ## Value Objects

-Value Objects should be immutable (in normal OOP you would define setters for fields of the objects -> attr_writer) Just omit attr_writers and remember to always return a new instance of the Value Object with the modified data eg.:
+Value Objects should be immutable (in normal OOP you would define setters for fields of the objects -> attr_writer) Just omit attr_writers or any methods which modifies the internal state and remember to always return a new instance of the Value Object with the modified data eg.:

 ```ruby
 class Ukulele